microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 ## Acknowledgments

 This spec is an extensive collaboration between the Microsoft HLSL and Direct3D teams and IHV partners.

-Special thanks to:

-Claire Andrews
-Amar Patel
-Tex Riddell
-Greg Roth
+Special thanks to Claire Andrews, Amar Patel, Tex Riddell, and Greg Roth.

 <!-- {% endraw %} -->